 What is Mobile Recruiting?

-First and foremost, mobile recruiting is the umbrella term for recruitment strategies that aim to attract, engage, and convert candidates via mobile device.
-If you’re one of the 82% of Americans who own a smartphone, you’re probably already well-versed in some of the most common mobile recruiting channels like job-posting sites and social media.
+First and foremost, mobile recruiting is the umbrella term for recruitment strategies that aim to attract, engage, and convert candidates via mobile devices.
+If you’re one of the 85% of Americans who own a smartphone, you’re probably already well-versed in some of the most common mobile recruiting channels like job-posting sites and social media.

-Traditionally, recruiters have relied on phone calls and emails to engage candidates, but those mediums come with limitations.
-With 90% of job seekers using their smartphone to hunt for their dream job (and 79% using social media), mobile recruiting represents a significant and growing opportunity for staffing professionals to connect with candidates.
+Traditionally, recruiters have relied on phone calls and emails to engage candidates, but those mediums have limitations.
+With 90% of job seekers using their smartphones to hunt for their dream job (and 79% using social media), mobile recruiting represents a significant and growing opportunity for staffing professionals to connect with candidates.

-What’s even more noteworthy is that candidates expect to be able to use their smartphones to easily find and apply for a job.
+What’s even more noteworthy is that candidates expect to be able to use their smartphones to find and apply for a job easily.
 One in five candidates drops off if the mobile application process requires them to click through more than two to three screens.

 Yet even though almost all candidates use their mobile devices to look for jobs, many employers still haven’t embraced a mobile recruiting experience.

-We use our phones for everything; from doing research to ordering products to looking up the nearest pizza place.
+We use our phones for everything, from researching to ordering products to looking up the nearest pizza place.
 Can you imagine if you were looking to book a hotel and they didn’t have a website?
 Most of us would immediately look elsewhere, concerned about the legitimacy or turned off by the inconvenience or both.
 So why would we expect candidates to act any differently?

 If your recruiting process isn’t mobile-friendly—and not only that but engaging on mobile—don’t expect top prospects to stick around hunting for another way to apply.

 Benefits of Mobile Recruiting

-Now that we’ve established why mobile recruiting is such a necessity, let’s take a closer look at all the great things it can do for you.
+Now that we’ve established why mobile recruiting is necessary, let’s take a closer look at all the great things it can do for you.

 It demonstrates that you’re up to date with technology